univ-of-utah-marriott-library-apple/blade_runner/README.md

 parameter. `self` provides access to JAMF Pro.
 Each tuple in the list contains the name and value of the data to be added to the document.

-The standard data tuples represent the following:
+The first parameters of the standard data tuples are the following:

     * Name
     * Barcode 1